WWE Rumors: Puppet In ‘Monday Night Raw’ Vignette Could Mark Return Of Long-Absent WWE Superstar

 On the Monday Night Raw after WrestleMania 35, WWE aired a short video featuring a puppet suddenly popping out from a box.
 The clip did not come with any outright hints as to what it may be about, but multiple reports suggest that it could be WWE’s way of hyping Bray Wyatt’s return after several months away from television.

-The video, which was shared on WWE’s official YouTube account, lasts 53 seconds long (including a WWE ad toward the end) and shows a box with in a dark room, with smoke emerging from inside.
+The video, which was shared on WWE’s official YouTube account, lasts 53 seconds (including a WWE ad toward the end) and shows a box in a dark room, with smoke emerging from inside.
 As creepy music plays in the background, the puppet bursts out at close to the 20-second mark, cackling ominously and coughing until the video abruptly stops, with a split-second long close-up glimpse of the “mysterious” creature.

 According to WrestlingNews.co, the vignette is likely the first in a series designed to reintroduce Wyatt’s new character to audiences, given the “major changes” that had long been rumored for the 31-year-old former WWE Champion.
 While it isn’t clear what these changes may be, Wyatt had taken to social media in December to hint at a gimmick change, only for him to remain absent from WWE television in the months that followed.